Pulse integrates with GitHub Cloud to receive data about changes, deployments, and incidents, necessary to calculate the metrics:

 Click Install GitHub App and follow the instructions on the GitHub UI to install the app on your organization.

-Choose the strategy to detect deployments that best fits your workflows, or turn off the automatic deployment detection.
+Choose the strategy to detect deployments that best fits your workflows.
 See the section below for a detailed description of each option.

 Automatic deployment detection strategies¶

 The Pulse GitHub integration can detect deployments automatically using the following strategies: